What? 42 weeks pregnant?

 Maybe you let go emotionally in a warm bath, or during an acupuncture session, or even sitting quietly listening to music.
 Some women find meditation or mindfulness apps helpful.
 Rest – for both body and mind – means you’ll have plenty of energy for labor when it begins.

 Find what works for you and practice sinking into acceptance of the here and now.

 Waking up every morning thinking, ‘No baby AGAIN’, will only make you irritable and emotional.
 Thinking negative thoughts and stressing out about still being pregnant might even interfere with labor starting.

 A ritual that helps to keep you calm and Zen is a good way to bring you back into a good headspace.

 For me, it was making a cup of tea first thing in the morning and sitting quietly enjoying the warmth and flavor.
 It signaled to my emotional brain, ‘Today isn’t the day and that’s ok’.

 #5: Get creative

-You don’t have to start painting watercolors or go to a pottery class (although there’s nothing to stop you doing that).
+You don’t have to start painting watercolors or go to a pottery class (although there’s nothing to stop you from doing that).
 Having a creative project or outlet can be really distracting.
 Try jigsaw puzzles.
 Even looking online for matching yarn colors can use up hours of time you’d otherwise spend thinking about not having a baby.

 You might not get to finish your project (I’m looking at you, crocheted baby blanket) but if you’re not 42 weeks pregnant anymore, you won’t mind!